ICT-4361 Homework 2a

 For this, as well as future programming exercises, hand in a listing of the program

-(which must be formatted in a reasonable style), and sample run(s) of the program.
+(which must be formatted in a reasonable style) (.java file or files), and sample run(s) of the program.

-Remember to use our Java naming conventions!
-Canvas submission instructions: Please pay attention to your code indentation to ensure your paper is easy to read
+Remember to use our Java naming and coding conventions!
+Canvas submission instructions: Please pay attention to your code indentation to ensure your paper is easy to read and

 Please combine multiple files into a single "zip" archive, and save it in a location that you will remember.
 When you are ready to submit the assignment, open that assignment, and submit your file as the assignment solution.

-For this, as well as future programming exercises, hand in a listing of the program (which must be formatted in a reasonable style), and sample run(s) of the program.
+For this, as well as future programming exercises, hand in a listing of the program (which must be formatted in a reasonable style) (.java file or files), and sample run(s) of the program.
+Sample runs may be submitted as text files (.txt) or image files (.jpg, .png)

 Canvas submission instructions: